What is it for?

 2. To enhance perceived seriousness – This could be highlighted by using visuals, risk levels of death, disability, loss of income, family, and other relationships if the intended audience is affected by the condition.

-3. To assist in perceiving benefits – highlight personal benefits specific to the target audience when compared to a someone with the condition.
+3. To assist in perceiving benefits – highlight personal benefits specific to the target audience when compared to someone with the condition.

 4. To overcome perceived barriers – addressing myths, increasing availability and accessibility to either products or services, citing places that they could obtain those.